-A minimum of four layers is required to accomplish a low EMI PCB design (see Figure 54).
-Layer stacking should be in the following order (top-to-bottom): high-current or sensitive signal layer, ground plane, power plane and low-frequency signal layer.
+minimum of four layers is required to accomplish a low EMI PCB design (see Figure 60).
+Layer stacking should be in the following order (top-to-bottom): high-speed signal layer, ground plane, power plane and low-frequency signal layer.

 - Routing the high-current or sensitive traces on the top layer avoids the use of vias (and the introduction of their inductances) and allows for clean interconnects between the gate driver and the microcontroller and power transistors.
-Gate driver control input, Gate driver output OUT and DESAT should be routed in the top layer. - Placing a solid ground plane next to the sensitive signal layer provides an excellent low-inductance path for the return current flow.
-On the driver side, use GND2 as the ground plane. - Placing the power plane next to the ground plane creates additional high-frequency bypass capacitance of approximately 100 pF/inch2.
-On the gate-driver V{EE2} and V{CC2} can be used as power planes.
+Gate driver control input, Gate driver output OUTH/L and DESAT should be routed in the top layer. - Placing a solid ground plane next to the sensitive signal layer provides an excellent low-inductance path for the return current flow.
+On the driver side, use GND2 as the ground plane. - Placing the power plane next to the ground plane creates additional high-frequency bypass capacitance of approximately 100 pF/inch.
+On the gate-driver VEE2 and VCC2 can be used as power planes.
 They can share the same layer on the PCB as long as they are not connected together. - Routing the slower speed control signals on the bottom layer allows for greater flexibility as these signal links usually have margin to tolerate discontinuities such as vias.

-For detailed layout recommendations, see the Digital Isolator Design Guide (SLLA284).
+For more detailed layout recommendations, including placement of capacitors, impact of vias, reference planes, routing, and other details, refer to the Digital Isolator Design Guide (SLLA284).